expand-network/sdk-nodejs/README.md

 ```

 ### Dex functions swap
-Example code: Swap 5 DAI (token ending in `38D`) with WETH (token ending in `5Ab`).
+Sample code: Swap 5 DAI (token ending in `38D`) with WETH (token ending in `5Ab`).
 In this example, the "to" and "from" are the same (ending in `006`), so the swapped tokens will come back into the same address.
 Again, you need to use your private key to sign the transaction.

 ```js